What Is Domain Spoofing? (+ How It Hurts Your Brand)

 FAQs about Domain Spoofing

-There are several distinct kinds of spoofing, including:
+There are several distinct types of domain spoofing, including:

-Browser Spoofing.
-When one web browser spoofs the user agent string of a different type of browser (Chrome, Firefox, Edge, etc.).
-May result in some web pages not displaying correctly, as some sites use specialized rendering for different browsers.
+- Browser Spoofing: When one web browser spoofs the user agent string of a different type of browser (Chrome, Firefox, Edge, etc.).
+This may result in some web pages not displaying correctly, as some sites use specialized rendering for different browsers.
 Also known as user agent spoofing.

 How Do Fraudsters Use Spoofed URLs Against Companies?